Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 There are two more choices of accommodations in Barcelinhos, the Top'Otel, steps before the medieval bridge into Barcelos and the Residência - Albergue Senhor do Galo on the road to the left just before the bridge.

 If you plan to stay across the river in Barcelos, there are three dormitory accommodations, the donativo Albergue Cidade de Barcelos, the private In Barcelos Hostel & Guest House and the Quartos no Apartamento da Rosa, farther north and east.
-Your choice of hotels include the Hotel Bagoeira, the Alojamento Local Arantes, the Art'otel Barcelos, the Residencial Kuarenta & Um, the Flag Hotel Barcelos, and the Hotel Dom Nuno.
+Your choice of hotels include the Hotel Bagoeira, the Alojament Local Arantes, the Art'otel Barcelos, the Residencial Kuarenta & Um, the Flag Hotel Barcelos, and the Hotel Dom Nuno.
 All of these accommodations are in the center of town with easy access to all the sights.

 Here are just a few of the many sights that you can see in this lovely town!